dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-Base WP includes support for Infinite Scroll in Jetpack, WooCommerce, Easy Digital Downloads, Yoast Seo, Beaver Builder, Elementor, Contact Form 7 and much more.
+Base WP includes support Jetpack, Yoast Seo, Contact Form 7, Beaver Builder, Elementor, Easy Digital Downloads, WooCommerce, NavXT Breadcrumb, WP-PageNavi and other of the most usefull and popular free and premium WordPress plugins.

 == Credits ==